How to successfully ask your boss for vacations in 3 simple steps

 Ask your manager if going on vacations for 2 weeks fits in the company's plan.
 To help your supervisor say yes, present him/her your mini-plan.
 This will reassure her/him, and put a positive note on a yes answer.

 If your boss decides to say no, ask if you can take vacations on another timing.
 If your supervisor doesn’t propose another time, you should insist that you need vacation time and that you are willing to sit with them to find the best timing for the company.
 If you don’t insist there is a chance that you will never get your time off approved!

 Fill out your vacation request right away, and write and send a confirmation email.
 Once again, check out your company’s policies in term of asking for your time off.
 Try to follow the right procedure.

 Tell your coworkers that you will go on vacation, especially the ones that will cover for you while you are gone.

 At least 2 weeks before leaving, start doing your vacation checklist.

-Start planning your vacation!
+Start planning your vacation now!